nsarno/knock/README.md

 #### Via the entity model

-The entity model (e.g. `User`) can implement specific methods to provide customization over different part of the authentication process.
+The entity model (e.g. `User`) can implement specific methods to provide customization over different parts of the authentication process.

 - **Find the entity when creating the token (when signing in)**

 By default, Knock tries to find the entity by email.
-If you want to modify this behaviour, implement in your entity model a class method `from_token_request` that takes the request in argument.
+If you want to modify this behaviour, implement within your entity model a class method `from_token_request` that takes the request in argument.

 E.g.